Płock: Jewish history

 The Jewish presence in Płock (Yiddish: Plotzk) dates back many centuries, probably to the 13th and 14th centuries, when records include them.
 The Polish kings extended rights to them in 1264 and the 14th century, and provided continued political support through the centuries.
 At the beginning of the 19th century, their more than 1,200 residents comprised more than 48% of the city's population in what is considered the city's Old Town; through the century, their proportions ranged from 30 and 40 percent.
 It varied as German migrants were arriving in the region, and the area was becoming urbanized, as more people moved to the city.
 After Płock fell to Russia in the 19th century, it was part of the Pale of Settlement, where Russians allowed the settlement of Jews.
 As in other parts of the Russian Partition of Poland, they were restricted to employment in trades and crafts.

-In the late 19th century, Jews established two factories to produce farm machines and tools, and the first iron foundry in the city.
-They had two synagogues and two cemeteries (dating to the 15th century), religious and secular schools, and established a library and hospital.
+In the late 19th century, Moszek Szlama Sarna (1838–1908) established two factories to produce farm machines and tools, and the first iron foundry in the city.
+The Jewish community had two synagogues and two cemeteries (dating to the 15th century), religious and secular schools, and established a library and hospital.
 They contributed strongly to the economy and culture of the city.
-In the early 20th century, they had two newspapers, representing active political parties.
+In the early 20th century, and had two newspapers, representing active political parties.